MarkKozel/CompOrgEText/review_notes.md

 **Fixed, I think after correcting an error** It’s really hard to get back to this page from another page.

 First Impression of Introduction
 **TODO I will think about this one.
-It is not part of the course materals** The sidebar menu is different from other sidebar menus: spacing and the font.
+It is not part of the course materials** The sidebar menu is different from other sidebar menus: spacing and the font.
 Please correct.

 **It is not part of the course materials** The format of Introduction, Main, and Conclusion is not used here.
 Navigation within the History page to the linked topic unit pages are different, too.

 **Fixed by you** Under Diversity, you have bulleted list of three items that discuss metrics of women and people of color.
 The first bullet uses a fraction, the second use percentages.
 You need to stick to one type of unit when listing these, as they share a list, and therefore, are somewhat related (parallelism).

-**TODO - redesigning** For Prehistory, you need to define what that is because if I asked students what the difference between Prehistory and History, how confident are you that they’d know?
+**Won't Do - I'm going to retain the structure from Chemeketa Community College** For Prehistory, you need to define what that is because if I asked students what the difference between Prehistory and History, how confident are you that they’d know?

-**TODO** Concepts has a Conclusion title, but no content beneath it.
+**Fixed - removed Intro/Conclusion to match other Section pages** Concepts has a Conclusion title, but no content beneath it.

 **Fixed, please check in Safari again** The Concepts Key’s sideways text overlaps the definitions and are difficult to read in my browser (Safari).